History of Damascus (book): Influence

 Due to the immense influence and prestige of Tarikh Dimashq (History of Damascus), other similar biographical works would later appear such as Tarikh al-Islam al-kabir ('Great History of Islam) by Al-Dhahabi, Zubdat al-Halab fi ta'arikh Halab (The Cream of the History of Aleppo) by Ibn al-Adim, Al-Nujūm al-Zāhirah fī Mulūk Miṣr wa-al-Qāhirah (The Shinning Stars Concerning the Kings of Egypt and Cairo) by Ibn Taghribirdi and, finally Tarikh-i Bayhaq (The History of Bayhaq) by Abu'l-Hasan Bayhaqi.

 Reception

-Ibn Khallikan quotes his teacher: "Our sheikh, the hafiz Zaki al-Din Abd al-Azim, said to me, and this date was mentioned and the hadeeth was long in his matter: (I do not think that this man except that he determined to put this date from the day he reasoned on himself and he started collecting from that time, otherwise the age is too short to collect People like this book."
+Ibn Khallikan quotes his teacher: "Our sheikh, the Hafiz Zaki al-Din Al-Mundhiri, said to me, and this date was mentioned and the hadeeth was long in his matter: (I do not think that this man except that he determined to put this date from the day he reasoned on himself and he started collecting from that time, otherwise the age is too short to collect People like this book."

 Ibn Khallikan comments: "He (i.e. Al-Mundhiri) has said the truth.
 Whoever knows this book can appreciate his statement.
 How can any man find the time to write such a book, considering that he only composed it after having made a number of drafts which he revised and corrected.
 He also wrote other works of value and great interest.
 His poetry is of good standard."